Auditions & Submissions

 Casting Statement:

-We are committed to creating a healthy and inclusive space for multicultural artists to share their full humanity, during this exciting but challenging time.
-We choose to build upon our legacy and create a new American Stage that enriches and embodies the rich diversity and cultural tapestry of America and truly reflects the American experience.
+American Stage Theatre Company is committed to creating a healthy and inclusive space for artists of all cultures and backgrounds to share their full humanity, during this exciting but challenging time.
+American Stage Theatre Company chooses to build upon our legacy and create a new American Stage that enriches and embodies the rich diversity and cultural tapestry of America and truly reflects the American experience.

 Casting and Audition Goals: